Deltares/Veiligheidsrendement/vrtool/decision_making/measures/standard_measures/vertical_piping_measures/README.md

-# Vertical piping solutions
+# Vertical piping measures

-The vertical piping solution is dependent on the thickness of the cover layer, d_cover.
+The vertical piping (measure) solution is dependent on the thickness of the cover layer, d_cover.

 Depending on the depth of the cover layer a variation three different vertical piping solutions are possible, each solution has the same effect on piping, but each has a different cost: